 - AB 288 (Holden) Public Schools: College and Career Access Pathways (CCAP) Partnerships.
-AB 288 (Holden) encourages a modest expansion of voluntary dual enrollment partnerships by reducing fiscal penalties and policy barriers that currently limit such collaborations.
+AB 288 (Holden) encourages an expansion of voluntary dual enrollment partnerships by reducing fiscal penalties and policy barriers that currently limit such collaborations.
 The bill authorizes a community college district and K-12 school district to enter into a formal CCAP partnership with the goal of developing seamless pathways from high school to community college for career technical education or preparation for transfer, helping high school students achieve college and career readiness, and improving high school graduation rates.
-AB 288 (Holden) passed in the Senate Appropriations Committee with amendments to prevent oversubscribed courses from being offered through the partnership. - Position: Sponsor/Support - Status: AB 288 (Holden) passed in the Assembly and the Senate Committees and is headed to the Senate Floor. - AB 542 (Wilk) Community Colleges: Early and Middle College High Schools.
+AB 288 (Holden) passed in the Senate Appropriations Committee with amendments to prevent oversubscribed courses from being offered through the partnership. - o Position: Sponsor/Support - o Status: AB 288 (Holden) was signed into law by the Governor. - AB 542 (Wilk) Community Colleges: Early and Middle College High Schools.
 AB 542 (Wilk) exempts Early College High School (ECHS) and Middle College High School (MCHS) students from the lowest priority enrollment consideration.
-The bill allows a community college to claim state apportionments for MCHS and ECHS students enrolled in physical education courses beyond the 5 percent statutory cap and exempts these students from the 10 percent cap regarding enrollment in community college summer courses. - Status: AB 542 (Wilk) passed in the Assembly and the Senate Education Committee but was "held" in the Senate Appropriations Committee.
+The bill allows a community college to claim state apportionments for MCHS and ECHS students enrolled in physical education courses beyond the 5 percent statutory cap and exempts these students from the 10 percent cap regarding enrollment in community college summer courses.

-- AB 770 (Irwin) Community Colleges: Basic Skills and Innovation Strategies.
+- o Status: AB 542 (Wilk) was "held" in the Senate Appropriations Committee. - AB 770 (Irwin) Community Colleges: Basic Skills and Innovation Strategies.
 The Budget Act included language from earlier versions of AB 770 (Irwin) to create the Community Colleges Basic Skills Innovation Program.
-Following enactment of the State Budget, AB 770 (Irwin) was amended to add clarifications to this new program regarding application criteria, administration, and technical assistance. - Status: AB 770 (Irwin) passed in the Assembly and the Senate Education Committee but was "held" in the Senate Appropriations Committee. - SB 172 (Liu) Pupil Testing: High School Exit Examination: Suspension.
-SB 172 (Liu) suspends the requirement to pass the California High School Exit Exam (CAHSEE) as a condition of receiving a high school diploma through the 2017-18 school year.
-This action was necessary because the CAHSEE exam is not aligned with the new Common Core State Standards.
+Following enactment of the State Budget, AB 770 (Irwin) was amended to add clarifications to this new program regarding application criteria, administration, and technical assistance. - o Status: AB 770 (Irwin) was "held" in the Senate Appropriations Committee. - SB 172 (Liu) Pupil Testing: High School Exit Examination: Suspension.
+SB 172 (Liu) suspends the requirement to pass the California High School Exit Exam (CAHSEE) as a condition of receiving a high school diploma through the 2017-18 school year because the CAHSEE exam is not aligned with the new Common Core State Standards.
 The CAHSEE contract was suspended as of July 1, 2015, which left approximately 5,000 high school "graduates" for the 2015 school year with no opportunity to take the test.
 This outcome resulted in questions about the impact of SB 172 (Liu) on admission to community colleges, access to the BOG Fee Waiver, and access to the Cal Grant and Pell programs.

-The Chancellor's Office recently distributed guidance to community college personnel regarding these issues.
-A related bill, SB 725 by Senator Hancock, offers a solution for the 5,000 students who graduated in 2015 and are affected by the suspension of CAHSEE exam.
-SB 725 (Hancock) removes the requirement that students pass the CAHSEE exam if they have met all other high school graduation requirements.
-SB 725 (Hancock) contains an urgency clause which allows the bill's provisions to take effect immediately with the governor's signature.
-SB 172 (Liu) passed in the Senate Appropriations Committee with amendments to authorize local education authorities to award degrees without the exam requirement, and to add a sunset date.

-- Status: SB 172 (Liu) passed in the Senate and Assembly Committees and is headed to the Assembly Floor. - SB 725 (Hancock) Pupil Testing: High School Exit Examination: Exemption.
+SB 172 (Liu) passed in the Senate Appropriations Committee with amendments to authorize local education authorities to award degrees without the exam requirement, and to add a sunset date. - o Status: SB 172 (Liu) was signed into law by the Governor. - SB 725 (Hancock) Pupil Testing: High School Exit Examination: Exemption.
 SB 725 (Hancock) applies to the 2015 high school graduating class and removes the requirement that seniors pass the California High School Exit Examination as a condition of graduation from high school if they have met all other requirements for high school graduation.
-The bill contains an urgency clause allowing the provisions of this bill to take effect immediately. - Status: SB 725 (Hancock) was signed into law by the Governor. - SB 786 (Allen) Adult Education: Regional Consortia.
-SB 786 (Allen) provides that specified joint powers authorities which provide adult career technical education be eligible for Maintenance of Effort funding through adult education. - Status: SB 786 (Allen) was "held" in the Assembly Appropriations Committee.
+The bill contains an urgency clause allowing the provisions of this bill to take effect immediately. - O Status: SB 725 (Hancock) was signed into law by the Governor. - SB 786 (Allen) Adult Education: Regional Consortia.
+SB 786 (Allen) provides that specified joint powers authorities which provide adult career technical education be eligible for Maintenance of Effort (MOE) funding through adult education. - o Status: SB 786 (Allen) was "held" in the Assembly Appropriations Committee.